W H A L E S H A R K M O N I T O R I N G P R O G R A M

 “Interning with Whale Shark Mexico is an experience I would recommend to all students and early career scientists seeking to work in the world of marine conservation! – Jane Vinesky

-All data that we collected help into the Whale Shark conservation and management on the region.
+Therefore, all data that we collect will help to the whale shark conservation and management in the region.

 What is included in the project cost?